 [Cr] Accumulated amortization – 5,000

-Differences between depreciation and amortization:
+Difference between depreciation and amortization

 - Depreciation is the depletion in value of a tangible asset which occurs due to routine wear and tear during use.